 “Though he didn’t have a formal art education, he and his mother Matilde had been frequenting museums since he was a toddler.
 As his girlfriend Suzanne Mallouk recalled of a trip to MOMA, “Jean knew every inch of that museum, every painting, every room.
 I was astonished at his knowledge and intelligence and at how twisted and unexpected his observations could be.”

 The irony here being that both the left and the right (or their hobgoblin doppelgangers) defend this approach.
-The right demands the authority to ignore context because context rests on knowledge and knowledge of aesthetics requires an education that rests on an appreciation of rebellion and that in turn requires acknowledging what was rebelled against – usually tyrannical aristocrats and establishment thugs – in other words, the godfathers and patron saints of the right.
+The right demands the authority to ignore context, because context rests on knowledge, and knowledge of aesthetics requires an education that rests on an appreciation of rebellion and that in turn requires acknowledging what was rebelled against – usually tyrannical aristocrats and establishment thugs – in other words, the godfathers and patron saints of the right, or conversely, the puritans of the left.

 For the left the knee jerk response against the establishment is based on class resentment and enforced lack of access, and so come the screams about “the elite” and the imposition of patriarchy and appropriation and dead white Europeans, etc etc. Patriarchy and limits on access are genuine issues but so is throwing the baby out with the bathwater.